REST API with Express.js

 Middleware

-Middleware functions are executed after every incoming request.
+Middleware functions are executed for every incoming request and run before reaching the route handlers written after the middleware.
 Below is an example about middleware function

 app.use(